jenkinsci/warnings-ng-plugin/doc/Description.md

 ### Migration of all other jobs

-Freestyle, Matrix or Maven Jobs using the old API typically used a so called **Post Build Action** to publish warnings.
+Freestyle, Matrix or Maven Jobs using the old API used a so called **Post Build Action** to publish warnings.
 E.g., the FindBugs plug-in did provide the post build action *"Publish FindBugs analysis results"*.
-This publisher is not supported anymore.
+These old actions are not supported anymore, they are now marked with *\[Deprecated\]* in the user interface.
 You need to add a new post build step - this step now is called *"Record static analysis results"* for all kind of static analysis tools.
 The selection of the tool is part of the configuration of this post build step.
 Note: the warnings produced by a post build step using the old API could not be read by the new post build step.
 I.e., you can't see a combined history of the old and new results - you simply see two unrelated results.
 There is